Leaflet/Leaflet/docs/plugins.md

 			<a href="https://github.com/lokku/leaflet-opencage-search">Leaflet.OpenCage.Search</a>
 		</td>
 		<td>
-			A search plugin plugin that uses <a href="http://geocoder.opencagedata.com/">OpenCage Data's geocoding API</a>.
+			A search plugin plugin that uses <a href="https://opencagedata.com">OpenCage's geocoding API</a>.
 		</td>
 		<td>
 			The <a href="https://github.com/opencagedata">OpenCage</a> team